microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-acronym.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An acronym is a tenant-wide administrative answer in Microsoft search results to define common acronyms in a tenant.
-An acronym has a few properties which define an acronym for an organization.\
+An acronym is a tenant wide administrative answer in search results in Microsoft Search to define common acronyms in a tenant.
-\

 Inherits from [searchAnswer](../resources/search-searchAnswer.md).